kculmback-eig/react-native-animated-glow/README.md

 ## Features

--   **Highly Performant:** Uses `expo-image` for hardware-accelerated orb rendering, and all animations run on the native UI thread thanks to Reanimated.
+-   **Simple & Performant:** Built with the core `Animated` API for smooth animations.
+No complex dependencies like Reanimated needed.
 -   **Multi-Layer Effects:** Stack multiple `glowLayers` for complex and beautiful effects like the Apple Intelligence UI.
 -   **Flexible Glow Placement:** Render glows `behind` (classic), `inside` (clipped), or `over` your component.
 -   **Animated Gradient Borders:** Pass an array of colors to `borderColor` for a beautiful, rotating gradient outline.